kanso-git/react_native_nav_manager/README.md

 # using babel plugins
   By  using transform-class-properties and transform-object-rest-spread you can write arrow functions instead the es6 method , myself i found this more natural, in the same context the rest-spread allows us to spread the properties of an object e.g {...obj}.
+# navigation implementation
+the version of react-native-router-flux used in this sample is : "4.0.0-beta.24".